Vicente Iborra

-Vicente Iborra de la Fuente ([biˈθentejˈβora]; born 16 January 1988) is a Spanish professional footballer who plays as a defensive midfielder for Levante, on loan from Villarreal.
+Vicente Iborra de la Fuente ([biˈθentejˈβora]; born 16 January 1988) is a Spanish former professional footballer who played as a defensive midfielder.
+He is currently assistant manager of La Liga club Levante.

 He played 297 games in La Liga over 12 seasons, scoring a total of 33 goals for Levante, Sevilla and Villarreal, winning the Europa League three times with the second club and once with the third.
 He also spent two years in the English Premier League with Leicester City, having signed in July 2017.

 Club career

 Levante

 Born in Moncada, Valencian Community, Iborra was a product of Levante UD's youth system.
 He made his first-team debut during the 2007–08 season, as the club's severe financial problems prompted the exit of several players.
 After appearing in a Copa del Rey match against Getafe CF on 9 January 2008, he played in La Liga against Real Madrid four days later (0–2 home loss).

 On 30 March 2008, Iborra scored his first Levante goal, a last-minute effort in a 2–1 defeat at UD Almería.
 In the 2009–10 campaign, as the side returned to the top flight after a two-year absence, he was one of the team's most used players — 36 games, 2,640 minutes — scoring once.